diogoaurelio/schedoscopeWiki/Home.md

          storedAs(Parquet())
       }

-* testing it is as simple as:
+* testing the view logic is as simple as:

         "processed.Nodes" should "load correctly from processed.nodes_with_geohash and stage.node_tags" in {
             new Nodes(p("2013"), p("06")) with test {